Rainbow Pride Cookies 🏳️🌈

 Celebrate Pride with these delicious rainbow Pride cookies!
 Our soft sugar cookie dough is dyed rainbow colors and baked into cookies.
 Make a big batch to share with all your friends!

-We've long been LGBTIQ+ allies.
-Many of our closest friends, our chosen family, are gay.
-The recipe for these Pride cookies was developed years ago when we were asked to bring a dessert to a Pride brunch party.
-We love mixing the rainbow flag colors together to make a colorful tie-dyed cookie.
+I’ve long been an LGBTIQ+ ally.
+Many of my closest friends, my chosen family, are gay.
+The recipe for these Pride cookies was developed years ago when I was asked to bring a dessert to a Pride brunch party.
+I love mixing the rainbow flag colors together to make a colorful tie-dyed cookie.

-We start by making a basic sugar cookie dough.
-Then we divide it into six portions and dye them the colors of the rainbow.
-By sticking a little bit of each color together we make these pretty rainbow Pride cookies.
+I start by making a basic sugar cookie dough.
+Then I divide it into six portions and dye them the rainbow colors.
+I make these pretty rainbow Pride cookies by sticking a little bit of each color together.

-The month of June is when Pride month is usually celebrated.
-But you can celebrate love and diversity all year round with these rainbow cookies.
+Pride month is usually celebrated in June, but you can celebrate love and diversity all year round with these rainbow cookies.

 Happy Pride! 🏳️🌈